-No one, of course, guarantees that you will see the whales, but in 2015 for example, whales were spotted 98% of the times.
+No one, of course, guarantees that you will see the whales, but in 2015 for example, whales were spotted 98% of the time.

 Also, if you have the possibility, take the high-speed boat tour.
-It is more expensive but it is totally worth it as you are able to react faster on whales’ appearance.
+It is more expensive but it is totally worth it as you are able to react faster to whales’ appearance.

-The ride itself is very fun, but be careful in case you have sea sickness, it might be a bit rough for you.
+The ride itself is very fun, but be careful in case you get sea sick, as it might be a bit rough for you.

-I liked it that much that I can’t help but describe my experience in little more details:
+I liked it so much that I can’t help but describe my experience in little more detail:

-My little story of how I have seen the whales in Iceland:
+My little story of how I have seen whales in Iceland:

 Half an hour before the tour I found myself (quite excited) in front of the Gentle Giants cabin down by the port of Husavik.
-As I took the speedboat tour I was given some thick windproof, waterproof, floating-just-in-case huge overall jacket that made me feel warm just after a few seconds.
-I decided that they know better what they were doing and I shouldn’t complain.
+As I took the speedboat tour I was given some thick windproof, waterproof, floating-just-in-case huge overall jacket that made me feel warm after just a few seconds.
+I decided that they know better what they are doing and so I shouldn’t complain.

 The boat was indeed super-fast!
 Up to 50 knots, or 90 km/h, which is around 55 miles per hour.

-And as soon as we were jumping on the big waves I understood that the overalls are very welcome, as I couldn’t feel at all the cold of the sea.
+And as soon as we were jumping on the big waves I understood that the overalls are very welcome, as I couldn’t feel the cold of the sea at all.

 The ride itself was a great experience as the boat is very new and very very fast.
-It felt a bit like rodeo, only much safer :D. It seems the speedboat, apart from being very fast, also has the advantage that is small enough not to bother the whales while they feed.
+It felt a bit like a rodeo, only much safer :D. It seems the speedboat, apart from being very fast, also has the advantage of being small enough not to bother the whales while they feed.

-Our first stop was the puffin Island where the guide explained to us all that is to know about how puffins (which are really cute by the way) feed, breed, nest and migrate.
+Our first stop was the puffin Island where the guide explained to us all there is to know about how puffins (which are really cute by the way) feed, breed, nest and migrate.

 The boat then took us away to whale territory.
 Soon, Daniel, our guide, shouted 11 o’clock!